 This involves operations with more frequently distributed loads within the maximum rated load limits for more, frequent cycles.
 Two or three-shift operations.

 This involves operations with the constant operation of the equipment at maximum load limits at the maximum duty cycle.

 This involves operations with normal to heavy service with abnormal and extreme operating conditions and environments.

 Weekly to Bi-Weekly

-When you are in a PM program which is based upon your usage rate you will get more value out of the program because it is customized towards you needs.
+When you are in a PM program, which is based upon your usage rate, you will get more value out of the program because it is customized towards your needs.
 With the knowledge of how the machines are being used the PM program will be able to schedule repairs, maintenance work and inspections more accurately to when they are needed.
 This will help to prevent equipment safety issues, breakdowns and advert component failures, not only this, but it will also help you to avoid unnecessary production downtime which will save you both time and money!

 Some of the Benefits of a PM Program Include: